leonchepkwony2/alx-higher_level_programming/0x15-javascript-web_jquery/README.md

 ## Front-end JavaScript
 **By:** Guillaume, CTO at Holberton School
 **Weight:** 1
-**Ongoing second chance project - started Jan 10, 2024 6:00 AM, must end by Jan 16, 2024 6:00 AM**
-**Manual QA review must be done (request it when you are done with the project)**

 ## Concepts
 For this project, we expect you to look at these concepts: